Tampermonkey

-Tampermonkey is a donationware userscript manager that is available as a browser extension.
+Tampermonkey is a closed-source donationware userscript manager that is available as a browser extension.
 This software enables the user to add and use userscripts, which are JavaScript programs that can be used to modify web pages.

 History

 Tampermonkey was first created in May 2010 by Jan Biniok.
 It first emerged as a Greasemonkey userscript that was wrapped to support Google Chrome.
 Eventually the code was re-used and published as a standalone extension for Chrome which had more features than Chrome's native script support.
 In 2011, Tampermonkey was ported to Android, enabling users to use userscripts on Android's internal browser.
+In Jan 2013, after the publication of version 2.9, Jan Biniok decided to change Tampermonkey from open source (GPLv3) to closed source (proprietary).
 By 2019, Tampermonkey had over 10 million users.
-Tampermonkey is one of 33 extensions on the Chrome Web Store to have at least 10 million users.
+By 2022 Tampermonkey was one of 33 extensions on the Chrome Web Store to have at least 10 million users.

 Chrome manifest V3

 In January 2019, Biniok wrote in a Google Groups post that the new Chrome manifest V3 would break the extension.
 The new manifest would ban remotely accessed code which Tampermonkey is dependent on.
-The userscripts use code that is created by developers not at Google, and instead is created by third-party developers at places like Userscripts.org and Greasyfork.
+The userscripts use code that is created by developers not at Google, rather they are created by third-party developers at places like Userscripts.org and Greasyfork.
 This code is inserted after the extension is installed, however the manifest requires the code to be present at installation.